rubengamboa/4820-slides/cha2-optimizer.Rmd

 * Cost:
   * Selection of StarsIn: 2.2 I/O ops
   * For each movie, must get matching MovieStar tuple (10*1.2)
+  * Question: How many different movies in StarsIn, and how does that translate to MovieStar?
 * Total cost: 15 I/O operations

 ---